HNLMS Van Galen (G84): Description

 The N-class destroyers were repeats of the J-class, except that they incorporated the wartime modifications made to the earlier ships.
 They displaced 1773 LT at standard load and 2384 LT at deep load.
 The ships had an overall length of 339 ft 6 in, a beam of 35 ft 9 in and a deep draught of 12 ft 6 in.
 They were powered by Parsons geared steam turbines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The turbines developed a total of 40000 shp and gave a maximum speed of 36 kn.
 The ships carried enough fuel oil to give them a range of 5500 nmi at 15 kn.
 Their complement was 183 officers and ratings.

 The main armament of the N-class ships were six 4.7-inch (120 mm) Mark XII guns in three twin-gun mounts, two superfiring in front of the bridge and one aft of the superstructure.
 The rear torpedo tube mount was replaced by a single QF 4 in Mk V anti-aircraft gun.
 Their light anti-aircraft suite consisted of one quadruple mount for 2-pounder 40 mm guns, four single 20 mm Oerlikon guns and two twin mounts for Vickers 0.5 in anti-aircraft machineguns.
 The N-class ships were fitted with one above-water quintuple mount for 21 in torpedoes and two depth charge throwers and one rack for 45 depth charges.

 Construction and career

 Van Galen was built as the British destroyer HMS Noble (G84), but was commissioned into the Royal Netherlands Navy shortly after completion.
+The ship served throughout the Second World War.
+On 22 September 1952, during exercise Main Bruce, Van Galen collided with British aircraft carrier HMS Eagle (R05) while obtaining fuel from the British vessel.
+Both ships suffered minor damage.
+Van Galen left the exercise and returned to the port of Den Helder.

-The ship served throughout the Second World War and was stricken in October 1956 and scrapped in February 1957 in the Netherlands.
+The ship was stricken in October 1956, and scrapped in February 1957 in the Netherlands.